Trumpchi GS5: Dodge Journey

-The Trumpchi GS5 is sold in the Mexican market under the Dodge brand as the Journey nameplate, as it was revealed on 27 September 2021 and it was arrived in the Mexican Dodge showrooms by November 2021.
-It is offered in three variants: SXT, Sport, and GT.
+The Trumpchi GS5 was sold in the Mexican market under the Dodge brand as the Journey nameplate.
+It was revealed on 27 September 2021 and arrived in the Mexican Dodge showrooms by November 2021.
+It was offered in three variants: SXT, Sport, and GT.

-The second-generation Journey for the Mexican market is currently produced in China by GAC Fiat Chrysler instead of being produced in Mexico from the previous generation model by TCA (since 2009–2020).
+The second-generation Journey for the Mexican market was produced in China by GAC Fiat Chrysler instead of being produced in Mexico from the previous generation model by TCA (since 2009–2020).
+2026 was the final model year for the Journey, and in May 2026 it was removed from the Dodge Mexico website.